 Unlike other insurance products, like life insurance, buying car insurance can be completed quickly, without a waiting period.
 Here’s what you need to know about setting up a car insurance policy before you buy a vehicle.

 How to get car insurance before buying a car

 When you’re shopping for car insurance coverage, whether you’re applying and comparing quotes on your own or going through an independent broker to compare quotes from multiple insurance companies, you’ll need to submit some basic information in order to get an accurate quote.
 That info includes:

 But what if you’re buying your very first vehicle, and you’ve never had a car, or a car insurance policy, before?
-In order to get accurate predictions as to what your car insurance rates will be, and to put your policy in force, you’ll need specifics about your vehicle.
-But, you may be able to get quotes using just the make and model of the car you plan on buying.
+In order to get accurate quoted car insurance rates, and to put your policy in force, you’ll need specifics about your vehicle — but you may be able to get quotes using just the make and model of the car you plan on buying.

 If you’re working with an independent broker, you can give them all your information except the car’s VIN, and get your policy ready to put in place as soon as you pick a specific vehicle.
 That way you can make sure you’re ready to officially buy your car insurance policy the same day you drive home your new car.

 If you do know the specific vehicle you’re buying, ask the dealer or seller for the VIN so you can buy car insurance ahead of time.
 Just make sure you set the policy’s start date to the day you’re taking home the car, so you’re covered for your drive home.

 When you’re shopping for car insurance coverage, you can choose a start date for your policy that’s weeks, sometimes even months away — you may even get a small discount on your premium for shopping ahead of time.

 Can I drive a newly-purchased car without insurance?